Richard Michael Gossage

 "The impact that Goose Gossage had on this organization was incredible.
 He was the final piece to our National League championship in 1984, which really established the San Diego Padres as a Major League franchise." - Padres president Dick Freeman

 Hall of Fame closer Rich "Goose" Gossage, was the Mariano Rivera of his time - a dominant relief pitcher who once went a whole season giving up only four earned runs (he had an ERA that year of 0.77).
-Gossage, whose career spanned 22 years, had 8 saves in World Series play.
-He was a nine-time All-Star.
+Gossage, whose career spanned 22 years, had 8 saves in World Series play and was a nine-time All-Star.

-Gossage was a Colorado boy having been born and raised in the state.
-He also attended high school and college in the Centennial State.
+Gossage was a Colorado boy, having been born and raised in the state.
+He attended high school and college in the Centennial State.

 The Chicago White Sox selected him in the 9th round of the 1970 amateur draft.
 He pitched only 3 games in the rookie league for the GCL White Sox, with an ERA of 2.81, before he was moved him up to Single A Appleton in the Midwest League, where he posted a 5.91 ERA.
-In 1971, though, he dominated at the same place by going 18-2 with an ERA of 1.83.
+In 1971, he dominated in Appleton by going 18-2 with an ERA of 1.83.
 He was up in the majors the next year.